shamansystems/Cheap-FOCer-2/orderingGuide/readme.md

 ![](a33759f1b319649d610ba648f7687170_html_fab8b969.png)

-    **Note that quantities of parts in this list are for 5 CFOC2.
+    Quantities of parts in this list are for 5 CFOC2.
 Please scale up the quantities per amount of CFOC2 PCBs you have ordered from JLCPCB.
-Note that the CFOC2 only requires 1x 22uH inductor despite the minimum order quantity of 5 seen in the image above.**
+Note that the CFOC2 only requires 1x 22uH inductor despite the minimum order quantity of 5 seen in the image above.

     **If anything is out of stock, then you will have to find an alternative.
 This will most likely happen to the MOSFETs at some point.
 Please choose a MOSFET with similar properties as the one from the BOM.
 Do the same for any other out of stock component by choosing something with the closest properties of the original component from the BOM.**